Type theory: Constructive mathematics

-Most of the type theories proposed as foundations are constructive.
-This includes most of the ones used by proof assistants.
+Most of the type theories proposed as foundations are constructive, and this includes most of the ones used by proof assistants.
 It is possible to add non-constructive features to a type theory, by rule or assumption.
 These include operators on continuations such as call with current continuation.
 However, these operators tend to break desirable properties such as canonicity and parametricity.